meltano/handbook/src/_support/index.md

 ## Email

 Emails to `support@meltano.com` forward to HubSpot so they can be triaged, assigned, and managed.
-These are currently routed to `@Amanda Folson` and `@Douwe Maan`.
+These are currently routed to `@Douwe Maan`.

 ### Responsible Disclosure of Security Vulnerabilities